hallh/chains/README.md

     });
 ```

 Unhandled and thrown errors are also passed to the catch handler.
-If you do not specify a catch handler errors will fail silently, so
+If you do not specify a catch handler, your code may fail silently.